frkfl/mpv-upscale4k/README.md

 ## Analog Repair

 Brings the raw analog frame to “coherent but still low-frequency noisy.”
 It removes phase jitter, ringing, and line noise at native pixel geometry.

+### 🧩 Design Philosophy
+> “Don’t reinvent pixels — let them remember how they used to look.”

+## Core principles
+1. **No recreation, only reconstruction**
+   Filters derive structure from artifact patterns, not neural guesswork.
+2. **Entropy before collapse**
+   Controlled grain and CRT emulation break compression regularities.
+3. **Layered linearity**
+   All passes operate in float-linear (RGBA16F) space to avoid posterization.
+4. **Perceptual correction, not perfection**
+   A slightly soft, coherent image is preferable to brittle digital sharpness.
+5. **Temporal calm**
+   A single stabilizer (TXAA-lite, temporal blend, or sharpen-decay) maintains visual stability.

 ### Analog-domain repairs